Yadnesh-Ranshevare/python_notes/MachineLearning/Readme.md

 Therefor in PCA our goal is to minimize this information loss while making the data 1D
 ### Axis transformation
-you simply transform/rotate your axis to minimize the information the loss
+you simply transform/rotate your axis to minimize the information loss

 <img src="./images/PCA-4.png" style="width:600px">